nicholasdunbar/cucumber-sandbox/readme.md

 run the bash script `set-up-env.sh`

 ## How to upgrade the environment
-run the bash script `upgrade-env.sh`
+run the bash script `tools/upgrade-env.sh`

 ## Examples of how to use different technology combinations
 cucumber+capybara - multiple examples in features folder